kubernetes/website/content/en/docs/setup/minikube.md

         ```shell
         minikube start
         ```
-   The output displays the kubernetes cluster is started:
+   The output shows that the kubernetes cluster is started:

         ```
         Starting local Kubernetes cluster...